fisadev/terminal_of_empires/README.md

 python toe.py --help
 ```

+Also, each match produces a very detailed `toe.log` with all the actions the bots tried to play and their results.
+You can even query the log live, while the game is playing.

 # Making your own bot

 To make your own bot logic, just create a Python file in the `bots/` directory that defines a class called "BotLogic", which should have the following methods: